daytonaio/content/guides/20241205_building_a_link_shortener_with_fasthtml_and_dub.co.md

 ---
-title: 'Title of the Guide.
-The title should be a max. of 55 characters.'
+title: 'Building a Link Shortener with FastHTML and Dub.co.'
 description:
-  'A brief description of what the guide covers.
-The description should be a maximum of 160 characters.'
+  'Learn how to build a link shortener using FastHTML's lightweight framework and Dub.co's robust link management API..'
-date: YYYY-MM-DD
+date: 2024-12-05
 author: 'Author Name'
-tags: ['one', 'two', 'three']
----

----
-title: 'Building a Link Shortener with FastHTML and Dub.co'
-description: 'Learn how to build a link shortener using FastHTML's lightweight framework and Dub.co's robust link management API.'
-date: 2024-12-05
-author: 'Taiwo Triumphant'
 tags: ['Daytona', 'FastHTML', 'Dub.co', 'Link Shortener']
 ---